access-ci-org/Integration_Roadmaps/docs/source/tasks/Infrastructure_Description_v2.md

 | Online Services                 | Select from the following features:<br>- ACCESS Online Services for users<br>- ACCESS Online Services for resource providers<br>- ACCESS Online Services for developers<br>- ACCESS Online Services for ACCESS projects                                                            |
 | Science Gateway Online Services | This feature designates a registered Online Service as a science gateway:<br>- ACCESS Integrated Science Gateways                                                                                                                                                                  |

-- Select a “Resource Type” at the bottom of the screen and “Create Resource”

-- For Compute, Cloud, and Storage type resources, enter as much information as possible in this second form and the following **minimum required information**:
+- For Compute, Cloud, and Storage type resources, enter as much information as possible in the type details tab **minimum required information**:

 | Field Name                   | Applicable Resource Type | Notes                                                                      |
 |------------------------------|--------------------------|----------------------------------------------------------------------------|